 A subcontractor agreement should include the following:

-- Primary or general contractor
+- Primary or general contractor’s information: The primary or general contractor working with the client.

 How to Write a Subcontractor Agreement

-Step 1 – Initial Details
+Step 1 – Provide the Initial Details

-You should also include details of the services that will be provided.
-If the services can be described in a line or two, complete the section on the page.
+You should also include details of the services the subcontractor will provide.
+If you can describe the services in a line or two, complete the section on the page.
+If you need more space to complete your description, attach a second page with a longer description of the subcontractor’s duties.

-Step 2 – Compensation
+Step 2 – State the Compensation

 Periodic Fixed Wage